MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 {{ "

-If you plan on leaving your server online for long periods of time, you may find it annoying to have your console open constantly.
+If you plan on leaving your server online for long periods of time, you may find it annoying to constantly have a console open.
 There is a utility called 'screen' that can help with this.
 * To check if you have screen installed, you can run `screen -v` in your terminal, if it outputs a version number, that means it's installed.
 	* If screen is not installed, install it with your package manager
 * To start your server with screen, type `screen -S Minecraft_Server`, then a space, then drag your file into the terminal.
-* To detach the server and have it run in the background, press **cmd-a**, then release, then press **d**.
+* To detach the server and have it run in the background, press **cmd-a**, then release and press **d**.
 Your terminal should say `[detached]`.
 * To access the server's console later, run `screen -r Minecraft_Server`.

 You can also use this to access a server over SSH.